Vivvo/CitizenOne-Documentation/docs/source/Management/Application Management.rst

 Applications, like both Organizations and Service Cards, are Policy holders.
 Policies applied to an Application apply to all Service Cards that belong to the Application.

-A policy can be chosen by navigating to the Policies tab, and clicking "Edit".
+A Policy can be chosen by navigating to the Policies tab, and clicking the [**Edit**].

 .. image:: ../images/Management/applications/policy.png
    :width: 500pt
-   :alt: Screen showing an empty Policy selection field
+   :alt: Page showing an empty Policy selection field
    :align: center

 .. note::
-    If a Policy is selected, a preview of the Policy text will be displayed on this screen, below the Policy selection dropdown.
+    If a Policy is selected, a preview of the Policy text will be displayed on this page, below the Policy selection dropdown.

 .. _application_provider_configuration: